webzorg/template/README.md

 # Template

 ## What does this project do
 The primary idea of this project is to leverage Rails template feature in order to jumpstart project with useful defaults.
-The project created by this template will include [lasha engine](https://github.com/webzorg/lasha/tree/master) This makes it possible to develop common core for the app separately, for a developer to be able to use it in another app in the future.

 #### Install requried gems
 ```